 According to Section 504 of the Rehabilitation Act of 1973, "No otherwise qualified individual with a disability in the United States [. . .] shall, solely by reason of her or his disability, be excluded from the participation in, be denied the benefits of, or be subjected to discrimination under any program or activity receiving federal financial assistance."

 PSR works to ensure that important private and public spaces on campus are accessible to those who use wheelchairs.
 Ramps or ground-level doors provide ready access to the administration building, chapel, dining hall, and classrooms.
-Please consult the PSR campus map for details.
+Please consult the PSR campus map and our Campus Accessibility page for details.
 To reach the reception desk, find automatic door openers at the west entrance of Holbrook Hall.
 Because of the hills around PSR, manually driven wheelchairs can be difficult to maneuver; motorized wheelchairs or scooters are advised.
-For more information or to request accessibility accommodations, call 510/849-8252.

-Students requesting accomodation in non-PSR courses, events, or other activities should file a request with the Graduate Theological Union to cover accomodations at all consortium campuses: GTU Students with Disabilities
+In general students requesting accommodations should file a request with the Graduate Theological Union to cover accommodations at all consortial campuses.
+To find out more, visit the GTU Students with Disabilities page.

 If accommodations need to be arranged with a specific campus, the GTU Disabilities Resource Officer (DRO) will work with the appropriate personnel at each campus for these accommodations.

 All documents related to your ADA status and/or request will be kept in confidential file separate from your academic file and will be destroyed within one year after you have either graduated, withdrawn, or been terminated from the institution.

 For further PSR-specific questions related to accommodations, contact the Assistant Dean at PSR.